thakkarp/machine-learning-for-taggging-graphic-designs/README.md

 ## Usage

-Now that you have everything in place you are ready to train, tune and deploy the model.
+Now that you have everything in place you are ready to train, or tune the model.
+When you have a model that you're happy with you will be able to deploy it and see it in action.

-Open the sagemaker notebook instance you created to begin.

-### Training
+### Training and Tuning

+Two of the files that you previously uploaded to your notebook instance in sagemaker can be used in different ways to train new models.

-To train a model once with a fixed set of hyper-parameters open the file train.ipynb in the notebook instance and follow the instructions.
+- [train.ipynb]() can be used to train a single model.
+The training will use a set hyper-parameters defined in the file itself.
+These hyper-parameters can be manually adjusted to increase the model accuracy.
+To use this method open train.ipynb in your notebook instance and follow the instructions.

-### Tuning

-To utilize sagemakers hyper-parameter tuning feature and train multiple models with ranges of hyper-parameters in order to find the best ones open tune.ipynb in the notebook instance and follow the instructions.
+- [tune.ipynb]() utilizes the sagemaker hyper-parameter tuning service to automatically adjust hyper-parameters.
+In this file you can specify ranges of values for certain hyper-parameters and sagemaker will run multiple training jobs with different hyper-parameters in order to find what values produce the best model.
+To use this method open tune.ipynb in your notebook instance and follow the instructions.

 ### Deploying